dimitarch/strategic-fl-sim/README.md

 ## Demos and Experiments

-The framework includes ready-to-use demo Jupyter notebooks for the three datasets---FeMNIST, Shakespeare and Sent140/Twitter (all generated from [LEAF](https://leaf.cmu.edu)).
+The package includes ready-to-use demo Jupyter notebooks for the three datasets---FeMNIST, Shakespeare and Sent140/Twitter (all generated from [LEAF](https://leaf.cmu.edu)).
 We also include example experiments with config management, ready for scheduling on GPU clusters.

 ### Data